-Children’s Emergency Dentist Serving Midland
+Children’s Emergency Dentist — Midland, TX

-Despite your best efforts to keep your children safe from harm, dental emergencies can happen for a variety of reasons that are often outside of a parent’s control – maybe your daughter fell and banged a tooth on the sidewalk while playing with friends, or maybe your son bit down too hard on a popcorn kernel by mistake.
-Whatever the case is, one thing is certain: our team at Midland Kid’s Dentist is here for your family during this difficult and often frightening time.
+Despite your best efforts to keep your children safe from harm, dental emergencies can happen for a variety of reasons that are often outside of a parent’s control – maybe your daughter fell and banged a tooth on the sidewalk while playing with friends, or your son bit down too hard on a popcorn kernel by mistake.
+Whatever the case, one thing is certain: the team at Midland Kid’s Dentist is here for your family during this difficult and often frightening time.
 Please don’t hesitate to reach out to our doctors and staff members right away here in Midland, TX for assistance.
 We see emergency cases as soon as possible!

 If your son or daughter is experiencing heavy, sustained bleeding or their jaw is possibly broken, please go straight to an emergency room in your area for immediate help.

-How Can I Prevent Dental Emergencies?
+How to Prevent Dental Emergencies

 While dental emergencies will never be 100% preventable, there are ways to minimize your family’s risk, including the following: